Michael Witmore: Digital humanities

-Witmore is interested in how the resources of computing, when applied to collections of digitized texts, can allow scholars to do intellectual and cultural history "at the level of the sentence".
+Witmore is interested in how the resources of computing, when applied to collections of digitized texts, can allow scholars to do intellectual and cultural history "at the level of the sentence."
 He is known for proposing that "massive addressability" is a fundamental feature of texts.

+Witmore is currently working on a project with Vint Cerf (Google) called "Digital Vellum," which aims to preserve and transmit cultural materials in digital form centuries into the future.

 Folger Shakespeare Library

-As the director of the Folger Shakespeare Library, Witmore developed a new strategic plan, which was accepted by the board in 2013.